bdraco/aiosenseme/README.md

   Model: Haiku Fan with light, FW Version: 2.5.0
   IP Addr: 192.168.1.2, MAC Addr: FF:FF:FF:FF:FF:FF
   Token: 73264cb2-1234-1234-1234-012345678912
-State: Fan is on (speed: 2), Light is off, Whoosh: ON New State: Fan is on (speed: 3), Light is on (brightness: 16), Whoosh: OFF
+State: Fan is on (speed: 2), Light is off, Whoosh: on New State: Fan is on (speed: 3), Light is on (brightness: 16), Whoosh: off
 ```

 You can also select the fan by IP address.